AdobeDocs/campaign.en/help/v8/reporting/cube-best-practices.md

 ![](assets/cube_share_option.png)

-Specify the category which the report belongs to as well as its relevance.
-For more on this, refer in [this page](../../reporting/using/configuring-access-to-the-report.md#report-display-context) to the **Display sequence**and **Defining the filtering options** sections.
+Specify the category which the report belongs to as well as its relevance. <!--For more on this, refer in [this page](../../reporting/using/configuring-access-to-the-report.md#report-display-context) to the **Display sequence** and **Defining the filtering options** sections.-->

 To confirm these changes, you need to save the report.